jonlawley/VlcDriver/README.md

 ## Installation

-Solution was written in and compiles and builds in Visual Studio 2013 and has been tested in Visual Studio 2015 RC
+Solution was written in and compiles and builds in Visual Studio 2013 .Net 4.5 and has been tested in Visual Studio 2015 RC.
+Nuget will handle installation of libraries.

 ## Tests